Profile

 4. When establishing a child support order, what can be included as add-ons to the child support guideline amount?
 Please provide the relevant statutory or case law citation.
 (See also question 1 under Support Details.)

-Work-related childcare expenses, extra-curricular activities, extraordinary expenses, and unreimbursed medical expenses.
+The initiating country should include: Work-related childcare expenses, extra-curricular activities, extraordinary expenses, and unreimbursed medical expenses.
+WV Code § 48-13-202.

 For Additional Information - exit disclaimer